mikedlowis-prototypes/editor/docs/tide.1.md

 ## COMMAND EXECUTION

-`xedit` allows for the execution of any arbitrary text as a command.
+`tide` allows for the execution of any arbitrary text as a command.
 The input and output to/from each command executed can be controlled by prepending one of a set of sigils defined below.
-These sigils instruct `xedit` from where the command will receive its input and where it will place its output (both standard and errors).
+These sigils instruct `tide` from where the command will receive its input and where it will place its output (both standard and errors).